University of Sussex Scholarships 2026 for Indian Students: Amount and Eligibility

 University of Sussex Undergraduate Scholarships for Indian Students

-Indian students willing to study an undergraduate course at the University of Sussex are eligible for Chancellor's International Scholarship only.
+Indian students willing to study an undergraduate course at the University of Sussex are eligible for the Chancellor's International Scholarship only.
 Applicants with exceptional academic achievement and potential will be considered for this merit-based scholarship.

 Particulars Details